I Kissed My Girlfriend's Little Sister?!

 I Kissed My Girlfriend's Little Sister?! (カノジョの妹とキスをした。, Kanojo no Imōto to Kiss o Shita), or Imo Kiss (いもキス), is a Japanese light novel series written by Riku Misora and illustrated by Saba Mizore.
 SB Creative published the series in four volumes from April 2020 to September 2022.
 A manga adaptation, illustrated by Kakito Kato, began serialization on the Manga UP! website in May 2022.
-As of October 2023, the manga's individual chapters have been collected into two volumes.
+As of December 2025, the manga's individual chapters have been collected into three volumes.

 Media

 Light novel

 Written by Riku Misora and illustrated by Saba Mizore, the series began publication under SB Creative's GA Bunko light novel imprint on April 14, 2020.
 The series was completed in its fourth volume, which released on September 14, 2022.

 Tentai Books published the first volume of the series in English.